MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#out-of-distribution-generalization">:open_file_folder: [<b><i>Full List of Out-of-Distribution Generalization</i></b>]</a>.

+- Explore and Exploit the Diverse Knowledge in Model Zoo for Domain Generalization. [[paper]](https://arxiv.org/abs/2306.02595)
+  - Yimeng Chen, Tianyang Hu, Fengwei Zhou, Zhenguo Li, Zhiming Ma.
+  - Key Word: Domain Generalization; Model Zoo; Pre-Trained Models.
+  - <details><summary>Digest</summary> This paper addresses the challenge of effectively utilizing a wide range of publicly available pretrained models to enhance out-of-distribution generalization in downstream tasks.
+While previous research has focused on identifying the most powerful models, this study argues that even weaker models contain valuable knowledge.
+The authors propose a method that leverages the diversity within the model zoo by analyzing the variations in encoded representations across different domains.
+By characterizing these variations in terms of diversity shift and correlation shift, they develop an algorithm for integrating diverse pretrained models, not limited to the strongest ones, to improve out-of-distribution generalization.

 - Exact Generalization Guarantees for (Regularized) Wasserstein Distributionally Robust Models. [[paper]](https://arxiv.org/abs/2305.17076)
   - Waïss Azizian, Franck Iutzeler, Jérôme Malick.
   - Key Word: Wasserstein Distributionally Robust Optimization.